James is the English form of the Greek form of the Hebrew name Jacob. In his own language he would have been called Yakov [Jacob].

-James tells us that we need to ask and then we must actively seek godly wisdom through diligent study and the application of God’s Word to every circumstance.
-When we sincerely repent and turn away from sinning, turning toward keeping God’s commandments; the sacrifice of Christ is then applied to us, and we may then enter the presence of the Father and ask for the wisdom of His Spirit, we may ask that His Spirit of understanding and power be given to us.
+James tells us that we need to ask for and then we must actively seek godly wisdom through diligent study and the application of God’s Word to every circumstance.
+When we sincerely repent and turn away from sinning, turning towards living by every Word of God; the sacrifice of Christ is applied to us, and we may then enter the presence of God the Father and ask that His Spirit of understanding and power be given to us.

 1:6 But let him ask in faith, nothing wavering or diverging.
 For he that wavers or doubts is like a wave of the sea tossed with the wind and driven.
 1:7 For let not that man think that he shall receive any thing of the Lord.”

 If we do not believe God’s Word enough to diligently obey and seek to please him, Do not think that we are going to receive anything from God.
 We must KNOW that God exists, and that God keeps his promises; and we must add to that knowledge the works of faith, loving and diligently keeping the whole Word of God and seeking God’s will and seeking to please him will all of our beings.
 Only then can we expect a positive answer to our petitions.